HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

 ### Enabling HAProxy port in Web Content (Image)

-There is another functionality using which you can test if ambassador as well as HAProxy are running.
+There is another functionality using which you can test if Ambassador as well as HAProxy are running.
 This is in relation with Web Content, to insert an image from the new Digital Asset Management Page which was created using the HAProxy port.
 Traverse through the web content to Open and edit the Sample Article.

 | ![library_explorer_sample](../_img/haproxy-migration/library_explorer_sample.png) |